angular-package/testing/README.md

 ### `TestingCustom`

 Use `TestingCustom` class for custom testing.
+Access to the included tests are through the `testing` getter.

 ```typescript
 import {